rabbitmq/rabbitmq-website/site/cluster-formation.md

 When the configured backend supports registration, nodes unregister when they stop.

-If peer discovery isn't configured, or it fails, or no peers are reachable, a node that wasn't a cluster member in the past will initialise from scratch and proceed as a standalone node.
+If peer discovery isn't configured, or it [repeatedly fails](#discovery-retries), or no peers are reachable, a node that wasn't a cluster member in the past will initialise from scratch and proceed as a standalone node.
+Peer discovery progress and outcomes will be [logged](/logging.html) by the node.

-If a node previously was a cluster member, it will try to contact its "last seen" peer for a period of time.
+If a node previously was a cluster member, it will try to contact and rejoin its "last seen" peer for a period of time.
 In this case, no peer discovery will be performed.
 This is true for all backends.